Dachckol/markdown_website/Resources/pages/building_and_deploying_a_markdown_site.md

-% Building A Markdown Site
+% Building and Deploying a Markdown Site
 % Michal
 % 16/5/2020

-# Building a Markdown Site
+# Building and Deploying a Markdown Site

 #### A really really basic one

-## Introduction
+# Introduction

-This article will take you though the process of creating a simple markdown site using a couple of preexisting libraries and some C++ glue.
+This article will take you though the process of creating and deploying a simple markdown site using a couple of preexisting libraries and some basic C++ glue.

 The site I build is the very one you using right now.
 Ideal for a minimalist blog/page that's easy to update and maintain without having to run a big CMS like Wordpress.